View basket (0 items $0.00)

 As I said earlier with the psoas and transverse abdominals, if yoga students try to stretch the psoas, but don’t stabilize your lumbar spine, they can easily end up just extending their lumbar spine and compressing their back.

-But if you learn how to stabilize your lumbar spine with the correct engagement of the abdominals and then stretch the hip flexors from there, then you’ll actually get the stretch where you want it.
-So, part of stabilizing the body and learning how to engage properly allows you to bring to stretch where you want it, and strengthening where you want it.
+But if you learn how to stabilize your lumbar spine with the correct engagement of the abdominals and then stretch the hip flexors from there, you’ll actually get the stretch where you want it.
+So, part of stabilizing the body and learning how to engage properly allows you to bring to stretch where you want it and strengthening where you want it.
 This, in turn, is key to moving in yoga without creating injury.

 Want to learn more about musculoskeletal imbalances?
 You might be interested in Donna Farhi's online course!
 Anatomy of a Centered Body: Resolving Structural Imbalances in the Core Body - The Core Cylinder